HQSquantumsimulations/qoqo/add_new_gate.md

     ];
     ```
     ##### In `roqoqo-derive/src/lib/rs`.
 If necessary, more can be added.
-    In this example, the `qubit` one.
-As for another example, a new two-qubit gate that is characterized by a `target` and `control` qubits will have to have those two fields (always of `usize` type) and the derivation of traits will work as expected, without having to do it manually.
+    In this example, we use the `qubit` one.
+As another example, a new two-qubit gate that is characterized by `target` and `control` qubits will have to have those two fields (always of `usize` type) and the derivation of traits will work as expected, without having to do it manually.

 * Tags, associating the new gate to different granularities of gate types
     ```rust